A closure theorem for $\Gamma$-convergence and H-convergence with applications to non-periodic homogenization: Notation and preliminaries

-\begin{remark}[Extension to unbounded domains] \rm In the special case when $f_k(x,0)=0$ for almost every $x\in D$, we can extend Theorem \ref{comp} to $U=D$, even if $D$ is not bounded.
+\begin{remark}[Extension to unbounded domains] \rm We can extend Theorem \ref{comp} to $U=D$, even if $D$ is not bounded, upon assuming that $f_k(x,\xi)\le \beta (a(x)+|\xi|^p)$ for some $a\in L^1(D)$ and for all $k$.
 More precisely, we can show that if $f_\infty$ is the integrand given by Theorem \ref{comp}, then the functional

 is the $\Gamma$-limit of the sequence

 in the weak topology of $W^{1,p}(D;\mathbb R^m)$.